dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 &#x200B;

 Now we can start the fun part, resetting the Memory Map.
-This is actually done each time the memory is trained, so all we need to do is trigger it so we have a clean base to start with(most important for users who ran OsxAptioFree2000.efi but still needed for everyone).
-There's 2 common ways:
+This is done each time the memory is trained, so all we need to do is trigger it so we have a clean base to start with(most important for users who ran OsxAptioFree2000.efi but still needed for everyone).
+There are 2 common ways:

 * Enabling XMP, let it train then disable and train again
 * Taking a stick of RAM out, let the system train, put the stick back and train again

-With that done, we can no finally proceed to finding a slide value
+With that done, we can no finally proceed to find a slide value

 # Finding the Slide value